gpuweb/WSL/Spec/source/index.rst

 A variable declaration for the purpose of this mapping is characterized by its type.
 A function declaration for the purpose of this mapping is characterised by a tuple of the return type, the number and types of the parameters, and the body of the function.

-This environment is initialized with the types and function declarations from the standard library.
+This environment is initialized with the types and function declarations from the standard library, see :ref:`standard_library_label`.

 For each top-level declaration: